NBongiovanni/KSIC/README.md

 python3 run_generate_vision_data.py --drone_dim 2
 ```

-If you want to generate a new sensor dataset, you can have to launch the Matlab script dataGeneration.m.
-The associated config files are configs/defineSysParams.m and configs/defineCtrlParams.m and config/defineDataset.m..

 ## Step 2 — Generate a new sensor dataset (optional)

 If you want to generate a new sensor dataset, run the Matlab script: